MatthieuHernandez/StraightforwardNeuralNetwork/index.md

 ---

-# open source neural network library
+# A open source neural network library

 **Straightforward Neural Network** is an open source simple neural network library in C++17 optimized for CPU.